Work & docs · 2026 comparison

 What's a good alternative to both Notion and Tally?

-If you're weighing Notion against Tally mainly to cut cost or tool sprawl, Wysera is the consolidation option: one $299/month bundle covering marketing (PostWyse), CRM and operations (OpsWyse), and an agent that works across both — replacing several work & docs and adjacent tools at once.
+If you're weighing Notion against Tally mainly to cut cost or tool sprawl, Wysera is the consolidation option: one flat bundle covering marketing (PostWyse), CRM and operations (OpsWyse), and an agent that works across both, replacing several work & docs and adjacent tools at once.

 More work & docs comparisons